 Section 5(g).
-Dental Benefits Important things you should keep in mind about these benefits: • Please remember that all benefits are subje brochure and are payable only when we de ct to the definitions, limitations, and exclusions in this termine they are medically necessary Plan, your FEHB Plan will be First/Primary Dental/Vision Insurance Program (FEDVIP) Dental y payer of any Benefit payments and your FEDVIP Plan on 9, Coordinating benefits with other coverage .
-Only or \$1,700 Self Plus One or Self and Family under le may be reduced by your participation in activities that Under Standard Option, after your share of for Self Only, or \$12,000 for Self Plus One covered services increases to 100% for the count toward your out-of-pocket maximum c limit for out-of-pocket expenses for covered services.
-Edeductibles, copayments and coinsurance total \$6,000 e or Self and Family in any calendar year, benefits for remainder of the calendar year.
-Certain expenses do not and you must continue to pay these expenses once you as expenses in excess of the Plan's benefit maximum, or if you use non-participating providers. which makes hospitalization necessary to s ures only when a non-dental physical impairment exists afeguard the health of the patient.
-See Section 5(c) for r the dental procedure unless it is described below. • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost- sharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare.
-Benefit Description You pay After the calendar year deductible ccidental injury benefit Standard Option We cover restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
+Dental Benefits Important things you should keep in mind about these benefits: • Please remember that all benefits are subject brochure and are payable only when we det ct to the definitions, limitations, and exclusions in this termine they are medically necessary Plan, your FEHB Plan will be First/Primary Dental/Vision Insurance Program (FEDVIP) Dental y payer of any Benefit payments and your FEDVIP Plan on 9, Coordinating benefits with other coverage . • The calendar year deductible is \$850 Self Only or \$1,700 Self Plus One or Self and Family under the Standard Option.
+Your actual deductible may be reduced by your participation in activities that fund your Health Incentive Account (HIA). • You are protected by an annual catastrophic limit for out-of-pocket expenses for covered services.
+Under Standard Option, after your share of deductibles, copayments and coinsurance total \$6,000 for Self Only, or \$12,000 for Self Plus One or Self and Family in any calendar year, benefits for covered services increases to 100% for the remainder of the calendar year.
+Certain expenses do not count toward your out-of-pocket maximum and you must continue to pay these expenses once you reach your out-of-pocket maximum, such as expenses in excess of the Plan's benefit maximum, amounts in excess of the Plan allowance, or if you use non-participating providers. which makes hospitalization necessary to s • We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
+See Section 5(c) for inpatient hospital benefits.
+We do not cover the dental procedure unless it is described below. overed services, for valuable information about how cost- oordinating benefits with other coverage, including with Benefit Description You pay After the calendar year deductible ccidental injury benefit Standard Option We cover restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
 The need for these services must result from an accidental injury.
 20% of the Plan allowance